ad-aures/castopod/docs/src/sv/contributing/setup-development.md

 ### Allocation failed - JavaScript heap out of memory

-This happens when running `npm install`.
+This happens when running `pnpm install`.

 👉 By default, docker might not have access to enough RAM.
-Allocate more memory and run `npm install` again.
+Allocate more memory and run `pnpm install` again.

 ### (Linux) Files created inside container are attributed to root locally